 A car moves along the curve (right), with the Mount Oliver Incline in the

-A vintage color postcard image
+A vintage color postcard image showing the

 The Knoxville Incline descends to its

 lower station at South 11th and Bradish Street in the Southside.

 The tracks of the Knoxville Incline (left)

 and the upper loading platform.

 The Knoxville Incline in December 1896.
 Note the

 Keeling Coal and Mount Oliver Inclines to the right.

 The Mount Oliver Incline